Great Sankey Primary School

 Implementation

-At Great Sankey Primary we follow the Lancashire agreed syllabus of work for Religious Education.
+At Great Sankey Primary we follow the Discovery RE Scheme Resources with a link to the Lancashire agreed syllabus of work for Religious Education.
 This is based on learning about religion and beliefs and learning from religion and beliefs.
 In Religious Education sessions, children learn about the diverse cultures and faiths in the World.

 Parents are engaged in their children's learning through information provided through topic webs and class pages on the School website.